 Ross A. Poché, Ph.D.

 I am an Associate Professor in the Department of Integrative Physiology at Baylor College of Medicine.
-For the past 25 years, I have used mouse genetics and molecular biology to investigate the mechanisms of gene regulation that influence development of the brain, eye and craniofacial skeleton.
+For the past 25 years, I have employed mouse genetics and molecular biology to investigate the mechanisms of gene regulation that influence the development of the brain, eye, and craniofacial skeleton.

-As one in a set of identical triplets—essentially a genetic clone of my brothers—genetics has always interested me and likely shaped my career path.
-Meeting me and “my clones” would reveal that a naturally occurring genetic experiment is unfolding.
-Despite sharing an identical DNA sequence, we are very different individuals.
-For instance, although we all work in academia, one of my brothers is a visual artist, while I can barely draw a stick figure.
-The other is a fiction writer, whereas I focus on writing factual accounts of biological discoveries.
-Clearly, we are more than just our genetic code.
-This underscores the significance of gene regulation—my chosen field of study—in shaping individual identity beyond our static genome.
+As one of a set of identical triplets—essentially a genetic clone of my brothers—my fascination with genetics has deep personal roots.
+Meeting the three of us is like encountering a naturally occurring genetic experiment in progress.
+Despite sharing an identical DNA sequence, we are remarkably different individuals.
+While we have all pursued careers in academia, one of my brothers is a visual artist (I can barely draw a stick figure), and the other is a fiction writer, whereas I dedicate my work to uncovering and communicating biological truths.
+These differences highlight a central theme in my research: we are far more than the sum of our genes.
+It is gene regulation—how our genome is interpreted and expressed—that shapes the complexity of individual identity.